-Best Headphones 2018: Welcome to TechRadar's comprehensive round-up of the best headphones in every style and at every price point in 2018.
+Best headphones 2019: Welcome to TechRadar's round-up of the best headphones available to buy right now in every style and at every price point.

-We've listened to hundreds of headphones over the years of every make, model and variety to create list-after-list of the best noise-cancelling headphones, the best wireless headphones, the best earbuds, etc...
+We've put hundreds of headphones through their paces over the years of every make, model and variety to create list-after-list of the best noise-canceling headphones, the best wireless headphones, the best wireless earbuds, the best earphones, the best over-ear headphones, and many more.

 What are the best headphones to buy right now?